fazzaan/My-Linux-Configuration/README.md

 .gsettings files were made using `gsettings get org.path > file.gsetting`.
 They can be imported using `gsettings set org.path key-name "$(cat file.gsetting)"`.

+## Templates
+Contains template files for populating your file manager's "new file" or "create document" context menu.

+Nemo manages to include mimetype icons in its menu, which is nice.

+Not sure why a few basic ones aren't included in a default Linux installation.
+Also I've never seen this documented in an obvious place before, so unless you go googling for it, you probably don't know about it.